Gizmokid2005/swissircbot/README.md

 `mapboxapikey` -- The API key for MapBox for the `DarkSky` plugin and commands.

+`yourlsapiurl` -- The URL for the YOURLS instance you're going to use for short URLs.

+`yourlstoken` -- The secret token to use with the YOURLS instance, we're avoiding UN/PW support.

 Options
 -------
 You can run `swissircbot.rb` with the following options: